blau-io/kubernetes-proxy/README.md

 #Kubernetes Proxy

 **I've stopped updating this project for now as I ran into too many errors (mainly getpwnam).
-I'm leaving this repo here for other to see**
+I'm leaving this repo here for others to see**

 This is an nginx reverse proxy together with confd.
 I'm out of creative names, so I'm just calling it what it is.